top of page

 Did Minoru ever visit his father’s grave in Nelson?
 That’s something I’d love to know.

-As I was updating this post with those details, I was stunned to discover the Nikkei National Museum had a portrait of Usaku, which I have since added above.
+As I was updating this post, I was stunned to discover the Nikkei National Museum had a portrait of Usaku, which I have since added.
 I was struck by how young he looked.

 Daien Ide, the research archivist at the museum, explained the photo was part of an honour roll poster of the 54 Japanese-Canadian soldiers who served in World War I. The accession record on the museum website further explains its provenance, which is an interesting story in itself: